 The Expressbake feature allows for a loaf to be baked in around an hour.
 However, if you are looking for a machine that can deliver the delicious aroma of freshly baked bread in the morning, the Oster Bread maker also has a 13-hour delay timer that will put the machine to work while you’re still in bed.

 And it does all of this at a remarkably low price.

-12 bread settings and 3 crust settings makes for a variety of breads, dough and jams.
+- Twelve bread settings and three crust settings make for a variety of breads, dough, and jams

-Whilst the machine provides phenomenal value, there are numerous reports that its non-stick surface may deteriorate after extensive use.
+- While the machine provides phenomenal value, there are numerous reports that its non-stick surface may deteriorate after extensive use

 Want to see the Oster Expressbake at work?

 Here’s a video from Rich Davis making a French Countryside Loaf with the Oster 2 lb ExpressBake Bread maker: